ssilverman/rdm-schema/README.md

 instances so that every case in the specifications was accounted for.
 There were two exceptions, however, `QUEUED_MESSAGE` and `CAPTURE_PRESET`.

+### Relation to other RDM types and structure

+The "DS_*" types in E1.20, plus the types from related specifications, are not sufficient to describe a proper type system, so there is no direct mapping from E1.20 to this schema.

+Whilst this schema can be used to represent everything in the specifications, the facilities in the specifications can't be used to represent everything RDM messages might wish to represent, manufacturer-specific or otherwise.

 ### Exceptions

 `QUEUED_MESSAGE` is the only message that allows responses having a different